Shani-rb/Distillation_project/README.md

-# Distillation_project
-This project uses knowledge distillation to train a smaller student model with guidance from a larger teacher model.
-It combines hard labels, soft logits, and feature alignment losses to improve the student’s accuracy and efficiency for image classification tasks.
 # Knowledge Distillation for Image Classification

 This project demonstrates the use of **Knowledge Distillation (KD)** to train a compact and efficient student model using the guidance of a larger, more accurate teacher model.